tajmone/polygen-docs/docs-src/polygen-spec_EN.markdown

 In the above example, the chances of an empty production are higher than those of `beautiful`.

-# Static validation of grammars
+# Static Validation of Grammars

 *Polygen* features a powerful algorithm for statically checking the validity of a source file: it's therefore able to verify the correctness of a whole grammar in a finite amount of time, regardless of its complexity, without having to generate every possible production.